 Who is Entitled to See a Will After Death in the UK?

-When someone close to you dies, it’s a distressing and painful time.
-This can often be made more stressful when you then have to deal with the person’s Will – or wait for someone else to do it.
+When someone close to you dies, it is an upsetting and painful time.
+But it can also be stressful handling your loved one’s Will – or waiting for someone else to do it.

-In situations like these, you could find yourself asking who is entitled to see the Will and at what stage it’s possible to do so.
+In situations like these, you could find yourself asking who is entitled to see the Will and at what stage it’s possible to get sight of it.
+In this guide, we cover each of these points, as well as explaining how you can request a copy of someone’s Will.

 Who can see a Will after a death?

-In England and Wales, the stage of the probate process will decide who can see a Will.
-If the grant of probate has been issued, a Will is then considered a public document.
+In England and Wales, who can see a Will depends on the stage of probate you’re in.
+If the grant of probate has been issued, a Will is considered a public document.
 This means anyone can apply to the Probate Registry for a copy.

-It’s worth remembering that the executor can deny your request.
-And if you make a request to the individual or organisation storing the Will – such as the bank or solicitor of the person who has passed away – they will need the permission of all named executors before they can give you a copy.
+Similarly, if you make a request to the individual or organisation storing the Will – such as the bank or solicitor of the person who has passed away – they will need the permission of all named executors before letting you see it.

 Potential issues